ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 ## Schedule Reboots

-The **Schedule Reboots** operation is initiated by the device receiving the `"desired.microsoft.management.scheduledReboot"` desired property.
+The **Schedule Reboots** operation is initiated by the device receiving the `"desired.windows.scheduledReboot"` desired property.

 ### Configuration Format
-The format of the `"desired.microsoft.management.scheduledReboot"` desired property is as follows:
+The format of the `"desired.windows.scheduledReboot"` desired property is as follows:

 <pre>
 "desired" : {
-    "microsoft" : {
-        "management" : {
+    "windows" : {
         "scheduledReboot" :{
             "singleRebootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"
             "dailyRebootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"
-            }
         }
     }
 }